arpitbbhayani/arpitbbhayani.github.io/_posts/blog/2017-05-08-beware-of-which-indian-celebrity-do-you-look-like.markdown

  - Create fake profiles on different platforms and use it for illegal activities.
  - Misuse your photos and data to blackmail someone.

 There are tonnes of scarier scenarios but I am avoiding writing it.
-Just remember nothing on internet you share is safe.
-Dont trust something just because your friend trusts it.
-History suggests
+Just remember nothing on Internet you share is safe.
+Don't trust something just because your friend trusts it.

 ## Can I revoke the permission that I granted?
 YES.
 A big YES!